-See FSB invites feedback on the effects of G20 financial regulatory reforms on securitisation (30 August 2023).
+7 See Virtual public workshop on the evaluation of the effects of the G20 financial regulatory reforms on securitisation.

 The literature review drew also on the findings of a session organised by the FSB in the Central Bank Research Association (CEBRA) Annual Meeting in July 2023 on the effects of financial reforms on securitisation markets.
-See Call for papers: 2023

-Annual Meeting of the Central Bank Research Association (CEBRA) (15 February 2023).
+See Call for papers: 2023 Annual Meeting of the Central Bank Research Association (CEBRA) (15 February 2023).